-High-quality dog food will have all the protein, as well as other key ingredients, that your dog needs to stay healthy.
+High-quality dog food will have all the protein and other ingredients your dog needs to stay healthy.
 Good food for your pet will have a substantial dry matter protein content, typically above 20%.

 Should Fiber Be in Dog Food?

-Most of us know by now how important fiber is to our own diets.
-The makers of high fiber cereal, as well as our doctors, have made clear the many health benefits of a diet high in fiber.
+Most of us know by now how important fiber is to our diets.
+The makers of high-fiber cereal, as well as our doctors, have made clear the many health benefits of a diet high in fiber.
 But is fiber in dog food important as well?

 The answer is yes.
-In many of the same ways that fiber promotes our own health, the fiber in a dog’s diet will help to improve stool quality, colon health, promote weight loss or maintenance, and even help to regulate blood sugar levels.
+In many of the same ways that fiber promotes our own health, the fiber in a dog’s diet will help improve stool quality and colon health, promote weight loss or maintenance and even help to regulate blood sugar levels.

 Benefits of Fiber

 Fiber is a form of carbohydrate and, in most diets, is composed largely of the cell walls of plants.
 These cell walls are indigestible, meaning that they move through the digestive tract intact and are not dissolved by the enzymes and acids that break down other food components like protein and fat.